ValleyBell/MidiConverters/README.md

 ## fmp2mid
 This tool converts TGL FMP songs to MIDI.

-I developed the tool using songs from Variable Geo and other GIGA games that use FMP v3.
-I also tested it with the TGL game "Edge", which uses FMP v2.
-I haven't seen games that use FMP v1 so far, so I couldn't test support for those.
+I developed the tool using songs from various GIGA and TGL games that use the FMP sound driver.
+I disassembled a few versions of the FMP sound driver (v2.1, v3.04 and v3.95) while developing the tool.

 Currently the tool supports only MIDI FMP songs.
 OPN/OPNA FMP songs are unsupported as they use a different set of sequence commands.